kingston-hackSpace/WaterPump_5V/README.md

 Water pump ON/OFF : Download [this code](https://github.com/kingston-hackSpace/WaterPump_5V/blob/main/WaterPump_5V.ino) and upload it to your board.

-Water pump speed control : Download [this code] and upload it to your board.
+Water pump speed control : Download [this code](https://github.com/kingston-hackSpace/WaterPump_5V/blob/main/WaterPump_5V_speedControl.ino) and upload it to your board.

 ----
-## WATER-PROOFING
+## WATER-PROOFING your project

+Water and electricity are dangerious companions.
+If you drop water on your electronic equipment, it can trigger a short-cut and damage the equipment.

+Waterproofing wire connections: use [Solder Seal Wire Connectors.](https://www.connectormanufacturer.com/solder-seal-wire-connectors/) This connectos withstand water-exposure and even brief submersion without water ingress.
+They are **NOT SUITABLE for water submertion**.

+Waterproofing Arduino Box: we advise the use of waterproof cases like [this one](https://thepihut.com/products/flanged-weatherproof-enclosure-with-pg-7-cable-glands) to protect your electronics.

 ----
 ## OTHER TUTORIALS